 Number of units that are attenuated 5 dBA or more by the modeled barrier.
+2

 Noise barrier construction cost information provided by SC Engineering.
 Denotes the minimum wall height required to break the line-of-sight between the receptor and the truck exhaust stack.

-Noise barrier height was determined to be not reasonable because the barrier would not achieve at least a noise level reduction of 7 dBA at one or more benefited receptors. dBA = A-weighted decibels
+Noise barrier height was determined to be not reasonable because the barrier would not achieve at least a noise level reduction of 7 dBA at one or more benefited receptors.
+4